Armenians in Azerbaijan: Armenians in Nakhchivan

+Antiquity

 Armenians had a historic presence in Nakhchivan (In Armenian Նախիջևան, Nakhijevan).
 According to an Armenian tradition, Nakhchivan was founded by Noah, of the Abrahamic religions.
 It became part of the Satrapy of Armenia under Achaemenid Persia c.
 521 BC.
 In 189 BC, Nakhchivan was part of the new Kingdom of Armenia established by Artaxias I. In 428, the Armenian Arshakuni monarchy was abolished and Nakhchivan was annexed by Sassanid Persia.
 In 623 AD, possession of the region passed to the Byzantine Empire.
 Nakhchivan itself became part of the autonomous Principality of Armenia under Arab control.
 After the fall of the Arab rule in the 9th century, the area became the domain of several Muslim emirates of Arran and Azerbaijan.
 Nakhchivan became part of the Seljuk Empire in the 11th century, followed by becoming the capital of the Atabegs of Azerbaijan in the 12th century.
 In the 1220s it was plundered by Khwarezmians and Mongols.
 In the 15th century, the weakening Mongol rule in Nakhchivan was forced out by the Turcoman dynasties of Kara Koyunlu and Ak Koyunlu.

 In the 16th century, control of Nakhchivan passed to the Safavid dynasty of Persia.
 In 1604, Shah Abbas I Safavi, concerned that the lands of Nakhchivan and the surrounding areas would pass into Ottoman hands, decided to institute a scorched earth policy.
 He forced the entire local population, Armenians, Jews and Muslims alike, to leave their homes and move to the Persian provinces south of the Aras River.
 Many of the deportees were settled in the neighborhood of Isfahan that was named New Julfa since most of the residents were from the original Julfa (a predominantly Armenian town).

 After the last Russo-Persian War and the Treaty of Turkmenchay, the Nakhchivan khanate passed into Russian possession in 1828.
 The Nakhchivan khanate was dissolved, and its territory was merged with the territory of the Erivan khanate and the area became the Nakhichevan uezd of the new Armenian Oblast, which was reformed into the Erivan Governorate in 1849.
 A resettlement policy implemented by the Russian authorities encouraged massive Armenian immigration to Nakhchivan from various parts of the Ottoman Empire and Persia.
 According to official statistics of the Russian Empire, by the turn of the 20th century Azerbaijanis made up 57% of the uezd's population, while Armenians constituted 42%.